Security for the Nation’s Most Critical Data

 - Centrally monitor data access and usage to determine if policies are adequate to comply with internal policies.

-- Identify and protect sensitive data, and monitor and control threats to ensure compliance with Cross-Agency Priority Goals, the NIST Cybersecurity Framework, JIE and other federal mandates.
+- Identify and protect sensitive data, and monitor and control threats to ensure compliance with Cross-Agency Priority Goals, the NIST Cybersecurity Framework, CMMC and other federal mandates.

 End-to-end Protection with Lower Administration